YuqiZhang2020/SEAD/README.md

 Create the following three directories under the ./data/ directory:

 * __corpus__:
-The corpus for each object is a file named "object.txt", such as "sofa.txt", in which, each line corresponds to a spatial-contact event sequence (beginning with "*", and concluding with "#") for a video.
+This directory stores the corpus files for all objects.
+The corpus for each object is a file named "object.txt", such as "sofa.txt", in which, each line corresponds to a spatial-contact event sequence for a video (starting with "*" and ending with "#").

 * __grammar__:
-The stochastic grammar associated with each object is a file named "object.pcfg", such as "sofa.pcfg" (These grammar files learn from the following "Grammar Diction Learning" step.
+This directory stores the grammar files for all objects.
+Each object has an associated stochastic grammar file named "object.pcfg", such as "sofa.pcfg".
+These grammar files are learned from the following "Grammar Dictionary Learning" step.

 * __duration__:
+This directory stores the duration of spatial-contact events looking up files for all objects.
 Distinct spatial-contact events corresponding to each object are stored in a file named "object_duration.txt", such as "sofa_duration.txt", in which, each line corresponds to a spatial-contact event along with its average duration associated with the object.

-# Grammar Diction Learning with ADIOS
+# Grammar Dictionary Learning with ADIOS

 ./madios: ModifiedADIOS filename eta alpha context_size coverage